- Part of the course: Common Mistakes in Bidding – Learn more here

-Look at the auction and hand below.
+Look at the auction and hand in the video.
 You know that you have no defence, so wouldn’t it be better to sacrifice and bid 5♥?

 Mistake: Bidding twice with your pre-emptive hand.